Ivo-Balbaert/The_Way_to_Mojo/book/3_Basic_building_blocks.md

     pair_test()
 ```

 The fields of a struct (here lines 1-2) need to be defined as var when they are not initialized (?? are let fields allowed), and a type is necessary.
+To make a struct, you need an __init__ method (see however § 11.1).
 The `fn __init__` function (line 3) is an "initializer" - it behaves like a constructor in other languages.
 It is called in line 4.
 All methods like it that start and end with __ are called *dunder* methods.
+They are widely used in internal code in MojoStdLib.
+They can be used directly (always ??) as a method call, but there are often shortcuts or operators to call them (see the StringLiteral examples in strings.mojo).
 `self` refers to the current instance of the struct, it is similar to the `this` keyword used in some other languages.

 ?? fn dump(inout self):    inout is not needed?